 - The sign-up process.
 It is vital to make the sign-up for your service as quick and easy as possible.
 The fewer information users have to fill, the more they are willing to subscribe.
 Collect only essential data first (sometimes the email address is enough).

-Check an example of the sign-up process at Slack's website.
+Here’s an example of the Slack's sign-up process.
 To start using this cloud messenger you need to only fill in an email address or simply click “continue with Google” button.

 - Onboarding process.
 Give your customers clear guidance on how to use your product.
 None of the app features should confuse the user.
 SaaS UX has to make the onboarding process easy and intuitive.

-Take a look at the user onboarding in ClientJoy (former Gridle), a client experience platform.
-They hired our team to redesign their SaaS platform (read the case study).
+Take a look at the user onboarding in Gridle, a client experience platform.
+They hired our team to redesign their SaaS platform.

 We designed the onboarding process so that it gives the customer a clear understanding of what they should do first.

 - Navigation.
-The correct implementation of navigation helps users intuitively find the needed feature or information quickly and easily.
+Smooth navigation helps users intuitively find the needed feature or information quickly and easily.

-As a design company, the Eleken team has worked with both existing solutions and helped designing brand-new projects from the ground up.
+As a design company, our team has worked with both existing SaaS solutions and helped design brand-new projects from the ground up.
 You can see our case studies to find out more.

 Finally, we have come to the core part of SaaS development process and it is.... the development itself!

-This stage includes many technical aspects, like choosing a programming language that allows you to keep up with the latest trends and modern technologies, setting up the database architecture that provides maximum security, and the ability to scale your business later, creating the architecture of the project, integrating the API to maximize SaaS capabilities, and much more.
+This stage includes many technical aspects, like making a choice between programming languages that will allow you to keep up with the latest trends and modern technologies, setting up the database architecture that provides maximum security, and the ability to scale your business later, creating the architecture of the project, integrating the API to maximize SaaS capabilities, and much more.